Today’s post is one of the most interesting topics that we will be discussing in our blog (and one of my personal favorites).

 What is Moderated Usability testing?

-As we are not going to touch this topic in extent right now, you could read this guideline to learn more about conducting a moderated usability testing.
+As we are not going to expand on this topic right now, you could read this guideline to learn more about conducting moderated usability testing.

 What is Unmoderated Usability testing?